-Other Vintage Locos & Motors***** Material in this section was most recently updated in October 2024 *****
+Other Vintage Locos & Motors***** Material in this section was most recently updated in November 2024 *****

-Other Vintage Locos and Motors including examples and illustrations below for Bassett-Lowke, Dettmar, Leeds, Rogerson, Super Scale Models, and a variety of motor types.
+Other Vintage Locos and Motors including examples and illustrations below for Bassett-Lowke, Dettmar, Leeds, Rogerson, Super Scale Models, Hunt, and a variety of motor types.

 There are additional separate pages/sub-sections dealing with locos and motors by Bond's, Windsor Models and Exley, Vulcan of Kendal and Douglass Models.